 ARPA established the “Sarko Tilkian” Blood Bank in the Eerebuni Hospital, Yerevan in 1998, and helped establish the Gyumri blood bank through Global Healing International in 2007.
 The ARPA Health Education & Lifestyle Program (HELP) has taught more than 30,000 students in Armenia and Artsakh about the health risks of smoking, alcohol and drug abuse, and the health benefits of a good diet and exercise, among others.
 One of the missions of the ARPA Institute is to build capacity for innovation by nurturing remarkable young scientists in Armenia to develop and explore their genius in science, technology, medicine, agriculture, communications, software, physics, chemistry, biology, genetics, or any other field.
 Our nation and the world urgently need the talents of applied scientists and engineers to drive innovation, enhance competitiveness and help solve critical problems Armenia faces.
 The ARPA Institute attempts to discover young inventors in Armenia to help foster the creation of new products and to promote their innovative endeavors from an early stage.
 ARPA encourages these outstanding young people to innovate in collaboration with leading professors in various fields, through its annual “Invention Competition” for young scientists.
 To date over 100 inventions have been received in various fields.
 We have also organized a conference on “Waste Management” in 2009 in the State Engineering University of Armenia, in order to address the major industrial and domestic waste issues facing Armenia.

 ARPA promotes technology transfer through technical seminars using a network of communications between Los Angeles and Armenia.
-Our “Distance Learning” program has thus far implemented multi-week seminars on power electronics, advanced motors, modern turbines, robots and energy systems presented, among others by experts.
-Our new initiatives deal with establishment of a Nano-Technology Research and Development Center (NTRDC) to serve as an interdisciplinary facility to be established in Yerevan, Armenia, with the objective to encourage research and entrepreneurship in nanotechnology.
+Our new initiatives deal with establishment of: (1).
+A Class-1000 Clean Room in the Alikhanyan National Lab, which is almost ready for operation, (2).
+The process of Science Fairs in all schools of Armenia, (3) Feasibility of Quantum/Nano-Technology Research and Development Center to serve as an interdisciplinary facility to be established in Yerevan, Armenia, with the objective to encourage research and entrepreneurship in quantum/nanotechnology.

-Our second new initiative is funding small businesses in the border villages in Armenia to help folks there be able to create new jobs through their profitable business.
-We work with SHAMAN, which is a team of experts in business planning that guides, advises and helps the new business owners to become profitable.
+One of our other initiatives is funding small businesses in the border villages in Armenia to help folks there be able to create new jobs through their profitable business.
+We work with a team of experts in business planning, which guides, advises and helps the new business owners to become profitable.

-In addition, the ARPA Institute conducts monthly lectures on various subjects pertaining to Armenia and the Armenians in Diaspora.
-We have organized over one hundred lectures and panel discussions, presented by well known experts in various fields, such as historians, economists, political scientists, educators and business people.
+In addition, the ARPA Institute conducts monthly lectures and panel discussions on various subjects pertaining to Armenia and the Armenians in Diaspora.
+We have organized over one hundred lectures and panel discussions, presented by well-known experts in various fields, such as historians, economists, political scientists, educators and business-people.
 We do our best to provide Analysis, Research and Planning for Armenia and Armenians of the world.